Family Group Conferencing

 What are Family Group Conferences?

-Scribble drawing of a child lying down on grass and relaxing
+A child's drawing of a child laying down on some green grass

 FGCs originated in New Zealand and are grounded in Māori culture.
 FGCs are now used in many countries worldwide and make sure that families stay close together in all forms of child welfare.

-Suffolk is committed to keeping children and young people connected to their families.
-Families are central to decision-making.
-We aim to work with relatives to gain the best outcomes for children and young people.
+In Suffolk, we want children to stay connected to their families.
+Children and families are central to decision-making.
+We work with their wider family and friends to gain the best outcomes for children.

 Having a Family Group Conference